 Tenants will continue to migrate to high-quality workplaces in vibrant urban communities.

-To attract and retain workplace tenants, developers are adding distinctiveness and personality to their buildings through a mix of new uses, high-quality amenities, and positioning within the city or neighborhood.
-Expectations have risen and office buildings need to inspire joy and genuine delight to make it compelling for people to invest in their workplace journey.
+To attract and retain workplace tenants, office developers are adding distinctiveness and personality to their buildings through a mix of new uses, high-quality amenities, and positioning within the city or neighborhood.
+To meet rising expectations for office buildings, they need to inspire joy and genuine delight to make it compelling for people to invest in their workplace journey.

 Long-term sustainability remains a priority for tenants and investors alike.